torcolvin/couchbase-lite-wiki/The-"cblite"-Tool.md

 ## Where To Get It

-As of this writing (30 Aug 2017) the tool is brand new, and has to be built from the Xcode project.
+The tool is included in Couchbase Lite 2 builds as of DB18.
+As of now (Nov 8 2017) it's only included in the iOS/Mac archive, but it will later be included in other platforms as well.

+You can build the tool for Mac OS via the LiteCore Xcode project.
 Choose (or create) the `cblite` scheme and build it; then dig through the build output to find the `cblite` binary.
 You can move the tool anywhere; it has no external dependencies.

-In the future I want this to be added to Couchbase's official builds.